-The notes will bear regular interest at an annual rate equal to %.
+The notes will bear regular interest at an annual rate equal to 5.75%.
 Interest on the notes will accrue from the most recent date to which regular interest has been paid or provided for, or if no interest has been paid, the date the notes are originally issued.
-Regular interest will be payable semi-annually in arrears on April 1 and October 1 of each year, beginning October 1, 2008, to the person in whose name a note is registered at the close of business on the March 15 or September 15 immediately preceding the relevant interest payment date; provided, however, that accrued and unpaid interest payable upon redemption or a purchase of the notes by us at the option of the holder will be paid to the person to whom principal is payable, unless the redemption date, fundamental change purchase date or purchase date is after a record date and on or prior to the related interest payment date, in which case accrued and unpaid interest to, but excluding, the redemption date, fundamental change purchase date or purchase date to the record holder as of the record date (and the redemption price payable on the relevant redemption date, fundamental change purchase price payable on the relevant fundamental change purchase date or purchase price payable on the relevant fundamental change purchase date or purchase price payable on the relevant purchase date, as the case may be, will be equal to the principal amount of the notes to be redeemed or purchased, as applicable).
+Regular interest will be payable semi-annually in arrears on April 1 and October 1 of each year, beginning October 1, 2008, to the person in whose name a note is registered at the close of business on the March 15 or September 15 immediately preceding the relevant interest payment date; provided, however, that accrued and unpaid interest payable upon redemption or a purchase of the notes by us at the option of the holder will be paid to the person to whom principal is payable, unless the redemption date, fundamental change purchase date or purchase date is after a record date and on or prior to the related interest payment date, in which case accrued and unpaid interest to, but excluding, the redemption date, fundamental change purchase date or purchase date to the record holder as of the record date (and the redemption price payable on the relevant redemption date, fundamental change purchase date or purchase price payable on the relevant purchase date, as the case may be, will be equal to the principal amount of the notes to be redeemed or purchased, as applicable).
 Each payment of regular interest will include interest accrued for the period, which we refer to as an interest period, commencing on and including the immediately preceding interest payment date (or, if no interest has been paid, the date the notes are originally issued) to, but excluding, the applicable interest payment date.
 Regular interest on the notes will be computed using a 360-day year composed of twelve 30-day months.

-If any interest payment date (other than an interest payment date coinciding with the maturity date or earlier redemption date, fundamental change purchase date or purchase date or purchase date or purchase date or purchase date, fundamental change purchase date or purchase date of a note would fall on a day that is not a business day, the required payment of interest, if any, and principal will be made on the next succeeding business day and no interest on such payment will accrue for the period from and after the maturity date, redemption date, fundamental change purchase date or purchase date to such next succeeding business day.
+If any interest payment date (other than an interest payment date coinciding with the maturity date or earlier redemption date, fundamental change purchase date or purchase date) of a note falls on a day that is not a business day, such interest payment date will be postponed to the next succeeding business day.
+If the maturity date, redemption date, fundamental change purchase date or purchase date of a note would fall on a day that is not a business day, the required payment of interest, if any, and principal will be made on the next succeeding business day and no interest on such payment will accrue for the period from and after the maturity date, redemption date, fundamental change purchase date or purchase date to such next succeeding business day.
 The term "business day" means, with respect to any note, any day other than a Saturday, a Sunday or a day on which banking institutions in The City of New York are authorized or required by law, regulation or executive order to close.